 In a world full of social obligations and a desire for perfection, we never naturally become comfortable with who we are.
 We compare ourselves to what we believe is success when in reality, those people may be more unhappy than we are.This can lead to distracting ourselves with television, drugs, alcohol, relationships, religion, exercise, or the next thing that “society says” will make you “okay”.
 We run from one thing to the next, never celebrating the present success; never being present at all.

 When we come to a place of silence, we find it empty – almost discouraging because we’ve let pieces of ourselves go throughout the process of being busy.

 When you’re busy, you lack acquiring the knowledge which turns into wisdom, that’s why wisdom comes with age, because reflection takes time.
 The thing is though, if you make time for it, wisdom comes, you don’t have to wait until you’re ‘older’.
 We have so much “knowledge” these days, but our society seems to lack wisdom.
 Change that for yourself by reflecting on your experiences instead of running from one thing to the next.
-You can’t find or attain a level of excellence without understanding the mistakes you’ve made and how to improve for the next time So don’t rush through life, dig deeper and crush it!
+You can’t find or attain a level of excellence without understanding the mistakes you’ve made and how to improve.
+So don’t rush through life.
+Dig deeper and crush it!

 One of the most challenging things you could do today would be testing the reality of your silence.

 Where is your focus?